Students with Disabilities, a Teaching Resource Guide

 Request Accommodation Letter

 Students who are officially registered with the Office of Disability Services and have attended their Accommodation Review Meeting may request their accommodation letter.
 During the Accommodation Review Meeting, the ODS specialist will explain to the student how to request their accommodation letter for the current and following semesters.
-The student will be oriented with the steps and processes for receiving their letter and retrieving signatures from each of their professors.
-This will need to be repeated each semester.
+The student will be oriented with the steps and processes for receiving and forwarded their letter to each of their instructors teaching courses in which accommodations are necessary.

 When to Register and Request Accommodations